Garmeh County

 Garmeh County (شهرستان گرمه) is in North Khorasan province, Iran.
 Its capital is the city of Garmeh.

 History

-After the 2006 National Census, Golestan Rural District, parts of Miyan Dasht Rural District, and the city of Daraq were separated from Jajrom County in the establishment of Garmeh County, which was divided into one district of two rural districts, with Garmeh as its capital.
+In 2008, Golestan Rural District, parts of Miyan Dasht Rural District, and the city of Daraq were separated from Jajrom County in the establishment of Garmeh County, which was divided into one district of two rural districts, with Garmeh as its capital.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 24,599 people in 7,039 households.
+At the time of the 2011 National Census, the county's population was 24,599 people in 7,039 households.
 The 2016 census measured the population of the county as 25,475 in 7,748 households.

 Administrative divisions

 Garmeh County's population history and administrative structure over two consecutive censuses are shown in the following table.